ksmzn/codicR/README.md

 Sys.setenv(CODIC_TOKEN='<your-token>')
 ```

-3. In your RStudio, select a text which you want tranlate.
+3. In your RStudio, select a text which you want to tranlate.

 4. Choose `Translate by Codic` from Addins menu.